ecr23xx/kp6d/keypoint/README.md

 Explanations for arguments:

 * `--seq`: Sequence number for LINEMOD.
 * `--kptype`: Type of keypoints.
-Now we only support SIFT keypoints
+Now we only support SIFT keypoints.
 * `--kpnum`: Number of keypoints.
+Now we only support 17 keypoints.

 ### Train the Model